 IN THE SECRET SERVICE is an adrenaline-filled ride through the remarkable life of a man who rose from poverty, a turbulent childhood and his blue-collar roots to a privileged career protecting some of the most powerful heads of state in the world.

-Parr, who died October 9, 2015 at the age of 85, spent much of his life as a silent eyewitness to history, with a gun at his fingertips.
+Parr, who died in 2015 at the age of 85, spent much of his life as a silent eyewitness to history, with a gun at his fingertips.
 What motivates a man who is ready at a moment’s notice to step into the path of a bullet?

 Don’t miss this insider’s perspective on the Secret Service and a look into the heart of a man who was ready to sacrifice himself for another at a moment’s notice.
+You’ll read how Jerry’s difficult childhood and occupation as a lineman for Florida Power and Light sharpened his ability to react quickly in life-threatening situations.
 You’ll read how the Kennedy assassination impacted Jerry Parr personally and changed the Secret Service, and learn the details of the Reagan assassination attempt, including the critical snap decision Parr had to make in a speeding limousine with the wounded president.

 ©2018 Jerry and Carolyn Parr.
 All Rights Reserved.